 Vikrant Tongad v.
 Union of India, W.P.
 (C) 3747/2020 & CM APPL.
 1342/2020 (30 June 2020)

-The Court also addressed the fact that the notification was only published in English and Hindi when the impact would be felt across the entire country.
-Due in part to the “far reaching consequences” of the consultation process, the Court ordered the notice to be translated into other languages and posted on several government websites within ten days.
+The High Court also addressed the fact that the draft notification was only published in English and Hindi when the impact would be felt across the entire country.
+Due in part to the “far reaching consequences” of the consultation process, the High Court ordered the 83-page draft notification to be translated into the 22 languages recognized in the Indian Constitution and posted on several government websites within ten days.
+Para.
+10.